yusufketen/metuNonDep/readme.md

 # METU Non-Dep
 This project will provide METU students to get courses that are opened according to their department properly.
-When you type the code of the department which you prefer, program will list the courses that are appropriate for you.
+When you type the code of any department which you prefer, this program will list the courses that are appropriate for you.

 Usage